Steve Carroll has put together a handy guide explaining what the World Handicap System is all about and how it affects you

-It could be putting in a score for your handicap at the Old Course, or making that summer evening 9-hole knock count, the World Handicap System (WHS) will change everything for club golfers when it comes into force towards the end of this year.
+It could be putting in a score for your handicap at an NCG Top 100s venue, or just making that summer evening 9-hole knock count, the World Handicap System (WHS) changed everything for club golfers when it came into force towards the end of 2020.

-But if you’re worried about what it might mean, or have been the proverbial ostrich with your head in the sand, here are the key things you need to know…
+But if you’re still confused about what it all means, or just simply want to touch up your knowledge of some of the basics, here are the key things you need to know…

-We play under one set of rules but, prior to this year, there were six different handicap systems operating around the world.
-The World Handicap System (WHS) is unifying those into one.
-It’s already come into effect in some parts of the globe.
-D-Day for England is November 2, 2020, with other home nations moving between September and November.
+We play under one set of rules but, prior to the birth of WHS, there were six different handicap systems operating around the world.
+The World Handicap System unified these into one.

 The Slope Rating is a number that indicates the relative difficulty of a course for bogey golfers, compared to scratch golfers.

 It’s a combination of the Course Rating and the Bogey Rating that allows the calculation of a Slope Rating for a set of tees.
 You can find out much more about Slope here.

 When we turn up to play, we measure our handicap index against the slope of the course from the tees we are playing and that gives us a Course Handicap.

 For equity to be achieved among two or more players, in a competition or match for example, a Course Handicap is then converted into a Playing Handicap, which is determined by the format being played and the handicap allowance applicable to it.

 How do I get a handicap index?

 If you’ve been a member of a golf club in the recent past then you’ve almost certainly already got one – regardless of whether or not you’ve taken a break from the game.
 Hand over your CDH number to your club and you’ll be added to their system.
 Previous CONGU handicaps were converted to a World Handicap System index when the transition to the new ways took place.